nicolas-chamand/webstudio-builder/deploy/README.md

 - Docker & Docker Compose
 - HTTPS reverse proxy

-This application won't work if not using HTTPS so a reverse proxy doing so is mandatory.
+This application won't work if not using HTTPS so a reverse proxy is mandatory.

 ## Installation
 On your server, create a directory to deploy the application and copy both the `docker-compose.yaml` and `env.sh`.